 Water or Chicken Stock: These are used as the cooking liquid for the rice.
 Chicken stock gives more flavor than water.
 Substitute: vegetable or beef stock.

-Onion: Onions are foundational for flavor in this dish.
+Onion: Onions are very important for flavor.
 You can substitute them with shallots or leeks for a milder flavor.

 Garlic: Adds a distinct, aromatic flavor that complements the other ingredients.
 Substitute with garlic powder if fresh garlic is unavailable.